galterlibrary/mapping-project/README.md

 All of the records are in the MARC 21 Authority Format.
 In addition to the 750, 780, and 788 fields with the mapping data, the following local fields will be present in many of the authority records:

-- 001 Field: Northwestern library management system record number
+- 001 Field: Local library management system record number
 - 035 Field: In some records a Northwestern former library management system record number
 - 550 Fields: In MeSH records with broader and narrower terms (generated from the MeSH tree numbers)
 - 690 Field: In some records a local note
+- 930 Field: In some records a local responsibility note

-The mapping data is kept current by staff of the Galter Health Sciences Library and other collaborators.
+The mapping data is kept current by staff of the Galter Health Sciences Library and the National Library of Medicine.
 They review the annual MeSH additions, changes, and deletions, and the weekly LCSH additions, changes, and deletions, and update the mapping data as needed.

 Although the authority records have been reviewed for accuracy, there may still be errors.
 Also other users of these records may disagree with some of the mapping decisions that have been made.
 We welcome any questions, corrections, comments and suggestions for improvement.